 For the purposes of this policy, ‘personal information’ means information or an opinion about an identified individual, or an individual who is reasonably identifiable.

 If you have any questions or feedback about this policy or the way in which RSL NSW handles personal information you can contact us on the details below.
 You can also request a hard copy of this policy using the details below.

 Mail: Anzac House, Suite 11.02, Level 11, 175 Pitt Street, Sydney NSW 2000

 What types of personal information do we collect?

 The types of personal information that we collect about you will depend on the type of dealings you have with us.
 For example, if you:

-- seek assistance from the RSL DefenceCare’s Veteran’s Support team, we may collect your name, contact details, details of your next of kin or carer (if applicable), financial details, information about your circumstances, medical history and information about the matter you are seeking assistance with;
+- seek advocacy assistance from us, we may collect your name, contact details, details of your next of kin or carer (if applicable), financial details, information about your circumstances, medical history and information about the matter you are seeking assistance with;

 - wish to become a member of RSL NSW, we may collect your name, contact details and information about your service;